LearnersGuild/curriculum-app/phases/4/skills.md

 ## Open Source

-- how to contribute to OSS on GitHub
+- how to contribute to an OSS project on GitHub

+## Team Work Skills

+- can manage and track complex work
+- can adapt to and use work tracking systems (trello, pivotal tracker, github projects)
+- can work with issues (tickets) system
+  - can reference tickets in commit message
+  - can reference tickets in pull requests
+- has an organized approach to working in teams